thebrisly/thebrisly/README.md

 #### _Who tf is Laura ?_

-## Someone a bit too excited and curious about life sometimes.
+## Someone a bit too excited and curious about life

 - 🏋🏽 A big sportswoman & fitness coach
 - 👩‍🎓 An economics student (@ University) & IT student (@ 42 Lausanne)